- Carpeting Flemington Department Store

 Search our directory

-Call it “punk party pink.”
+NEW YORK Call it “punk party pink.”
 Monday night's Costume Institute gala, which celebrated the exhibition “Punk: Chaos to Couture” and brought the spirit of CBGB to the Upper East Side for a night, relied almost exclusively on the use of pink in everything from the flowers and lights to the spray paint and dinner chair zipper backs. ”[Curator] Andrew Bolton told me pink was the color of punk,” Anna Wintour, who embraced the hue in her floral sequin embroidered Chanel couture gown, declared at the event.

 Vogue director of special events Sylvana Ward Durrett oversaw the planning of the benefit, which raised $11.3 million, working with the Metropolitan Museum of Art's in-house staff, including vice president for development and membership Nina Diefenbach, deputy chief development officer for events Kristin MacDonald, and deputy chief special events officer Bronwyn Keenan.
 Some 800 guests, including Katy Perry, Gwyneth Paltrow, Sarah Jessica Parker, Kim Kardashian, and Gerard Butler, arrived at the museum for an inaugural viewing of the exhibition.
 Their ascension up the red carpet was live-streamed for the second time and carried on the Web sites of the museum, Moda Operandi, Samsung, and Vogue.